-200.33 Portable Sign.
+200.33 Portable Sign .
 A sign that is not permanently affixed to a building, other unmovable structure, or the ground.
-200.34 Public Right-of-Way.
+200.34 Public Right-of-Way .
 All town, state, and federal highways and roads and the land on either side of the same as covered by statutes to determine the widths of rights-of-ways.
-200.35 Rear Yard.
+200.35 Rear Yard .
 A yard extending across the full width of the lot and lying between the rear lot line of the lot and the nearest line of the principal building.
-200.36 Restaurant.
-An establishment, in which food and drink are prepared, served and consumed primarily within the principal building.
-200.37 Setback.
+200.36 Restaurant .
+An establishment in which food and drink are prepared, served and consumed primarily within the principal building.
+200.37 Setback .
 The minimum horizontal distance between the street or way line and the line of the building.
-200.38 Side Yard.
+200.38 Side Yard .
 A yard extending between the side lot line of the lot and the nearest line of the principal building and then extending from the front yard to the rear yard.
-200.39 Sign.
+200.39 Sign .
 A structure, building wall, or other outdoor communication used to bring the subject thereof to the attention of the public or to display, identify and publicize the name and product or service of any person.
-200.40 Structure.
+200.40 Structure .
 Anything constructed that is of necessity attached directly or indirectly to the ground.
-200.41 Subdivision Sign.
+200.40 200.41 Structure .
+Anything constructed that is of necessity attached directly or indirectly to the ground.
+Subdivision Sign .
 A sign intended to identify the name of a residential subdivision.
-200.42 Temporary Sign.
+200.41 Subdivision Sign .
+A sign intended to identify the name of a residential subdivision.
+200.41 200.42 Subdivision Sign.
+A sign intended to identify the name of a residential subdivision.
+Temporary Sign.
 A sign intended for use for a limited period of time.
-200.43 Tourist Home.
+Tourist Home.
+A dwelling in which accommodations are provided or offered for transient guests for 200.41 200.42 200.43 Subdivision Sign.
+A sign intended to identify the name of a residential subdivision.
+Temporary Sign.
+A sign intended for use for a limited period of time.
+Tourist Home.
 A dwelling in which accommodations are provided or offered for transient guests for compensation.
-200.44 Two Dwelling Unit Dwelling.
+Two Dwelling Unit Dwelling.
+A dwelling occupied by two families with two separate housekeeping 200.41 200.42 200.43 200.44 Subdivision Sign.
+A sign intended to identify the name of a residential subdivision.
+Temporary Sign.
+A sign intended for use for a limited period of time.
+Tourist Home.
+A dwelling in which accommodations are provided or offered for transient guests for compensation.
+Two Dwelling Unit Dwelling.
 A dwelling occupied by two families with two separate housekeeping units.
-200.45 Tourist or Motor Courts.
-Two or more overnight cabins operated as part of a single business.
-200.46 Regulatory Floodway.
-The channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.
-200.47 Wall Sign.
-Any external sign which is painted on, incorporated into, or affixed to the wall or roof of a building.